thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 app.use('/users', usersRoutes);
 ```

-After requiring the necessary dependencies for an Express router and knex, add a `POST` route to the `'/'` path in the `users.js` file.
-Save the incoming data from `req.body` as constants for the email and password.
+After requiring the necessary dependencies for an Express router and Knex, add a `POST` route to the `'/'` path in the `users.js` file.
+Save the incoming data from `req.body` as constants for email and password.

 ```JavaScript
 'use strict';